Stop Dog Chewing Toilet Brush (Easy to Follow)

 - Stay patient and consistent.

-This will get your dog to stop chewing on the toilet brush, but it’s important to remember that the issues which were causing all of this to begin with (anxiety, boredom, etc) will still remain.
-And you definitely need to address those, because not doing so means that your dog will continue to suffer, act up, and misbehave in other ways.
+This will get your dog to stop chewing the toilet brush, but it’s important to remember that the underlying behavioral issues (anxiety, boredom, etc.) that were causing all of this to begin with will still be present.
+And until you address those, any positive changes you see are only going to be temporary.

 Why Do Dogs Chew Toilet Brushes?